The Fundamentals of Programming a PIC Microcontroller

 One thing I’ve learned from parenting: it can be incredibly difficult to teach a child something.
 While they might be very interested, and they might have all the time and resources in the world, if the child isn’t ready to learn or is missing some crucial building block, they might just not get the skill or lesson.

-Thankfully, programming a PIC microcontroller is considerably easier.
-With the right programming tools, circuit, and functional firmware, you can get a PIC microcontroller to behave exactly as desired.
+Thankfully, programming a PIC microcontroller unit (MCU) is considerably easier.
+With the right programming tools, circuit, and functional firmware, a programmer can get a PIC microcontroller to behave exactly as desired.
 Of course, to avoid unnecessary hassle and frustration down the line, it is still important to adhere to a few crucial steps.

 The PIC Microcontroller

 Despite the emergence of single-board embedded controllers like Arduino, Raspberry Pi, or BeagleBone, the PIC microcontroller still remains relevant among electronics engineers.
 Manufactured by Microchip, PIC microcontrollers are characterized by their ease of use, versatile features, and cost-effectiveness.
-PIC microcontrollers range from simple 8-bit microcontrollers to powerful 32-bit models.
+PIC microcontroller programming ranges from simple 8-bit MUC to powerful 32-bit models.

 The versatility of PIC microcontrollers made it popular not only amongst engineers but hobbyists as well.
 The broad range of peripherals, memory, and processing power provides a right fit for almost any application.
-You’ll probably find a PIC microcontroller in your washing machine or alarm system.
+The programmer will probably find a PIC microcontroller in their washing machine or alarm system.

-These are the tools you would need to program a PIC microcontroller today:
+These are the tools a programmer would need to program a PIC micro today: